Gaussian and non-Gaussian processes of zero power variation: Gaussian case

-This lemma is proved in the Appendix.
-When we apply it to the question of finding Gaussian fields with zero odd $m$th variation, we are able to prove that the sufficient condition of Theorem \ref{HomogGauss} still works.
+When we apply this lemma to the question of finding Gaussian fields with zero odd $m$th variation, we are able to prove that the sufficient condition of Theorem \ref{HomogGauss} still works.
 The result is the following.